irahorecka/chrono24/README.md

     print(listing)

 # Search for detailed listings
-for detailed_listing in rolex_dj.search_detail(limit=25):
+for detailed_listing in rolex_dj.detailed_search(limit=25):
     print(detailed_listing)
 ```

 **Note:** When using these functions, be cautious not to overwhelm Chrono24 with excessive requests.
-The `search` method consumes 1 request per 120 posts retrieved, while `search_detail` utilizes 1 request per individual post.
+The `standard_search` method consumes 1 request per 120 posts retrieved, while `detailed_search` utilizes 1 request per individual post.
 Avoid flooding requests to maintain a balanced usage of the Chrono24 service and prevent any potential access limitations.

 ## API Outputs